dimastatz/metavox/README.md

 </div>

-# metavox
+# MetaVox
-Metavox enables creators to reach global audiences by adding natural, high-quality audio tracks in multiple languages.
+MetaVox is an open-source Python library designed for video dubbing, leveraging neural networks and LLMs.
+It serves as a foundation for building applications and services tailored to video content creators, enabling them to reach a broader audience by seamlessly generating content in multiple languages.